 - Assault with Intent – When the defendant has assaulted or battered the victim during a sexual assault or act, that’s known as assault with intent.
 Sometimes prosecutors will charge the defendant with this if they are unsure they can get a conviction for a CSC charge.
 There are two different degrees of assault with intent including intent to commit CSC involving penetration, intent to commit CSC in the second degree.

 - Child Pornography – One of the most severe sex crimes is to possess, transmit or produce child pornography.
-Media labeled as child pornography includes videos or photos of minors under the age of 18 acting in a sexual or simulated sexual manner.
+Media labeled as child pornography includes footage or photos of minors under the age of 18 acting in a sexual or simulated sexual manner.
 Possessing, sharing, and transferring child pornography all have serious penalties and are treated as separate charges.

 - Accosting a Minor – A person is charged with accosting a minor if they solicit or accost a minor to engage in sexual activity or immoral acts.
 Historically this charge was primarily used for defendants who were accused of approaching a child in a park or at school trying to accost them into sexual acts.
 However, because of the internet police are looking more and more on chatrooms and internet forums for offenders.